TickTeam/guide-tt/android_app/7_how_to_set_default_due_date_for_new_task.md

 ### How to set default attributes of a new task ?

-If you do not want to set priority, due date and reminder every time when you create a new task, you can set “New Task Dafaults” in TickTick.
+If you want to set a specific due date, priority level, and/or reminder every time you create a new task, you can set “New Task Defaults” in TickTick.
+Here's how:

-1.Open TickTick on your android device, and slide the screen to the right.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Tap the gear-shaped icon in the upper right hand corner.
+2. Tap the gear-shaped icon in the upper-right corner.

-3.Tap “Advanced Settings” > “New Task Defaults”.
+3. Tap “Advanced Settings”, then tap “New Task Defaults”.

-4.Set default values such as priority, due date, and reminder time for new tasks.
+4. Set the default values such as priority, due date, and reminder time for new tasks.

 ![](newtaskdefaults.jpg)